Receive Award Preference

 - Help increase access to comprehensive SUD treatment in rural and underserved areas.

 - Become a priority applicant for some NHSC loan repayment programs.

-- Qualified disciplines can become eligible for the Loan Repayment Program Continuation Contract MAT Award Enhancement.
+- Qualified disciplines can become eligible for the Loan Repayment Program Continuation Contract Award Enhancement.

-You are eligible for free, discipline specific MAT Waiver Training if you have an active Drug Enforcement Administration (DEA) number to dispense controlled substances and are one of the following:
+You are eligible for free, discipline-specific MOUD Training if you have an active Drug Enforcement Administration (DEA) number to dispense controlled substances and are one of the following: